Oak, hickory, cherry, pecan and cows are in a bar.

 In a large warehouse space with polished cement floors, industrial style tables, a giant bar area and a backyard concert stage this restaurant screams “Friday Night Party” spot.
 There are a reported 40 beers on tap, 30 of them local craft beers, as well as local spirits and wines.

 Today isn’t a Friday though.
-It’s a Sunday night, and the place is packed – so much so that there was a line up at the door and there isn’t even a concert on!
+It’s a Sunday night, and the place is packed – so much so that there was a line up at the door and there isn’t even a free concert on!

 A backyard concert stage in a barbecue restaurant